 ASQA’s increased regulatory action poses a massive threat to those RTO’s who do not have an adequate focus on delivering quality training and assessment.
 Now, more than ever, RTOs must have quality assurance systems in place to ensure they remain compliant with the Standards.
 Compliant Learning Resources completed an analysis of the ASQA regulatory actions over the last four years, and the statistics are alarming.
-The number of regulatory actions this year reached 54 at the end of April, meaning we are headed for a record year of RTOs impacted by ASQA regulatory measures.
+The number of regulatory actions reached 54 at the end of April 2017, meaning we are headed for a record year of RTOs impacted by ASQA regulatory measures.
 We see these actions as a positive move to improve the quality of training and assessment in Australia.
 Training providers should support this increased regulatory focus, by delivering quality training outcomes for their learners.

 Regulatory actions include sanctions, operating conditions, suspensions and are as severe as registration renewal rejections and registration cancellations.
 With cancellations forecast to increase by up to 30% in 2017, RTOs must take a hard look at their training and assessment resources, systems and processes to ensure they are not going to be impacted by these regulatory decisions in 2017.